Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 # Convex White Paper

-## Abstract
+## Overview

-Decentralised networks offer the opportunity to provide a true peer-to-peer system for the management and exchange of digital assets and services.
-However, existing implementations have notable weaknesses including poor performance, high energy consumption, long transactions confirmation times, vulnerability to "front-running" attacks and/or lack of truly decentralised security.
+Decentralised networks offer the opportunity to provide a true peer-to-peer system for the value exchange involving digital assets and services - a vision that might well be called the "Internet Of Value".
+However, existing decentralised networks have notable weaknesses including poor performance, high energy consumption, long transactions confirmation times, vulnerability to "front-running" attacks and/or lack of truly decentralised security.

 We propose a novel solution based upon merging beliefs shared by peers using a function that is idempotent, commutative and associative, and thus creates a system that provably converges to consensus by forming a conflict-free replicated data type (CRDT).
 By augmenting this with a system of staking (DPoS), it is possible to guarantee convergence to consensus even in the presence of some proportion of malicious / byzantine peers.

-We augment this system with a execution engine, building on the lambda calculate, immutable persistent data structures and content addressable storage.
+We augment this system with an execution engine, building on the lambda calculus, immutable persistent data structures and content addressable storage.
 Coupled with the consensus algorithm, this provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership (the "Convex Virtual Machine").

 ## Introduction